ksmetz/RNApipe/README.md

 ```

 #### Defaults
 The **{HOME}** directory is, by default, your present working directory.
 It is recommended that you move to <code>/proj/phanstiel\_lab/users/onyen</code> prior to running for best results.
+Edit with <code>--home</code> (see below).

 The **{PROJ}** name is determined by the "Project" column of the samples you selected from the Master sheet, or provided in the manual sheet.
+This can't be changed at this time.

 The **{NAME}** of the final output directory is created automatically based on the "Project", "Cell_Type", "Genotype", "Condition", "Time", and "Tag" columns selected or provided.
 With the exception fo "Tag", it will only use columns that are shared between *all* slected samples.
+Edit with <code>--name</code> and <code>--suffix</code> (see below).

 For example, if I ran *all* LIMA samples, including MiniSeq Data (using <code>--tag Q,S</code>), the name would be <code>LIMA_THP1_WT_QS</code>.